Back

 4. Real-time adaptation

 The best systems adapt content in real time based on behaviour.
-Someone’s looking at accommodation, now’s the time to send them campus life testimonials.
-If they’re researching career prospects, show them graduate outcomes data.
-The immediacy makes it feel like you’re actually paying attention.
+Someone's looking at accommodation, now's the time to send them campus life testimonials.
+If they're researching career prospects, show them graduate outcomes data.

 How can theRACK be used for personalisation?